Full Circle (Doctor Who): Plot

-En route to return Romana to Gallifrey, the TARDIS crew pass through a strange phenomenon and land on what they believe to be Gallifrey.
-Romana and the Doctor step outside onto the lush forest planet of Alzarius, home to a small civilisation of humanoids who live around a grounded spaceship, the Starliner, and are ruled by three senior colonists known as the Deciders.
-Meanwhile, the Outlers, a group of young Alzarians who reject the Starliner, dare Adric, the brother of their leader Varsh, to steal a riverfruit to prove himself.
-Draith, the highest ranking Decider, and the scientist Dexeter notice the presence of eggs in the fresh riverfruit.
-Draith believes it is a sign of Mistfall, an event occurring every fifty years due to the planet's orbit.
-As the lake water begins to bubble and mist fills the air, Draith orders an evacuation to the Starliner.
-As the evacuation proceeds, he spots Adric stealing a riverfruit and chases him.
-Draith eventually slips and is dragged under the lake, telling Adric "we've come full circle."
+After the TARDIS passes through an anomaly, the Doctor and Romana step outside onto the lush forest planet of Alzarius, home to a small civilisation of humanoids who live around a grounded spaceship from the planet Terradon, the Starliner, ruled by a triumvirate known as the Deciders.
+Meanwhile, a group of outcasts called the Outlers dare Adric, brother of their leader Varsh, to steal a riverfruit.
+Head Decider Draith and scientist Dexeter notice the presence of eggs in the riverfruit, believing it to be a sign of Mistfall, which occurs every fifty years due to the planet's orbit.
+As the lake water bubbles and emits mist, the Alzarians evacuate to the Starliner.
+Draith spots Adric stealing a riverfruit but is dragged underwater.

-Adric heads into the forest in panic, finding the TARDIS, where the Doctor and Romana take him in.
-The Doctor and K9 head outside, where they observe the amphibious Marshmen emerge from the water.
-The Doctor sends K9 after the Marshmen, who knock off his head with a branch.
-Meanwhile, Nefred and Garif, the other Deciders, seal the Starliner, and appoint Login, a prominent citizen, to replace Draith.
-The Doctor, followed by a young Marshchild, sneaks onto the Starliner to search for an image translator for the TARDIS screen, which continues to show Gallifrey.
-After Decider Nefred calls on the Alzarian citizens to double their long-running work towards returning to Terradon, the origin of the Starliner, the Doctor and the Marshchild are brought to the Deciders.
-Meanwhile, Adric warns brings the Outlers to the TARDIS, which begins to shake as the Marshmen carry it to the Outlers' cave to use as a battering ram against the Starliner.
-The Outlers flee and accidentally dematerialize the TARDIS, leaving Romana at the mercy of spiders hatching from the riverfruit.
-Romana collapses as the spiders bite her.
+After Adric enters the TARDIS, the Doctor and K9 observe the amphibious Marshmen emerge from the water.
+The Doctor sends K9 after the Marshmen, who knock off his head.
+Deciders Nefred and Garif seal the Starliner and appoint citizen Login to replace Draith.
+The Doctor, followed by a young Marshchild, sneaks onto the Starliner.
+Meanwhile, Adric brings the Outlers to the TARDIS, which is carried to a cave by Marshmen.
+The Outlers accidentally leave Romana behind at the mercy of spiders hatching from riverfruit.